 Would you believe me if I told you that this garbage can turkey recipe makes for one of the best turkeys that I have ever tasted?!

 No seriously, this turkey was cooked in a garbage can in 1.5 hours you guys!
-It’s super easy to set up and makes the tastiest turkey I’ve ever had.
+It’s super easy to set up and makes the tastiest trash can turkey.

 How to cook delicious garbage can turkey:

-Step One: Prepare the turkey for cooking.
-We found that the absolute best turkey was brined the day before cooking.
-After removing from the brine we then coated it in melted butter and our favorite Mango Chipotle Seasoning (aff link).
+After removing from the brine we then coated it in melted butter and our favorite Mango Chipotle Seasoning.
+You could also use this herb butter rub recipe.
 Fasten the wings to the bird with twine and tuck the legs in or fasten together with twine.

 A little bit of preparation…